Originally posted May 13, 2011. Updated 12/4/2020

 What are Confetti Bars?

-Confetti bars are a fun little confection made of marshmallows encased in a kind of butterscotch-peanut butter quick, creamy fudge.
+Confetti bars are a fun little confection made of colourful marshmallows encased in a kind of butterscotch-peanut butter quick, creamy fudge.

 I'm not taking any credit for this recipe itself, as it's one that you just learn as a kid, and pretty much everyone knows.
-You know, aside from most of the Minnesota locals that I know!

 I don't know.

-Whatever they are, they take like 2 minutes to make, and are super addictive.
 Definitely a case of "The whole being greater than the sum of its parts"!

 These butterscotch marshmallow bars are incredibly easy to make, involve very few ingredients, and require no special techniques or even baking.